 Violets are also known to strengthen the immune system and reduce inflammation.
 Spring is a common time for sore throats, colds, sinus infections and other respiratory conditions.
 Violets, eaten or as a tea, can help soothe these issues.
 A poultice from violets has also been used to treat headaches by Native Americans.
 This may be due to the salicylic acid contained in the flower, which is also found in aspirin.

-Because violets also have antiseptic properties, they can also be used in slaves or ointments to treat minor scrapes and bruises.
+Because violets also have antiseptic properties, they can also be used in salves or ointments to treat minor scrapes and bruises.
 A violet tea can also be useful in treating insomnia.
 But even with so many benefits, try not to get too carried away until your body gets used to violets, because they also act as a mild laxative!

 Now is a good time to start looking for wild violets.
 They are most commonly found in May and June in most areas.
 Gather them up and use them fresh, but also try drying some for use throughout the year.
 Pay close attention to where you harvest your violets so you don’t gather any that may have been sprayed by pesticides.
 Mornings are a good time to harvest, when blossoms are fresh and perky.